The North Alabama Railroad Museum is proud to announce the completion of the following projects:

 - Pavilion to provide covered area for picnics and birthday parties.
 It also serves as a good train watching location with a train track on either side!

-- Our latest addition to the museum structures is a train observation platform.
+- Another great addition to the museum structures is a train observation platform.
 Built by museum volunteers, it is strategically located next to the Norfolk Southern mainline and makes a really good place to relax and enjoy the rail traffic.